tlo.methods.hiv_tb_calibration module¶

 This is called by the simulation whenever a new person is born.

-mother – the mother for this child (can be -1 if the mother is not identified).
+• mother_id – the person id for the mother of this child (can be -1 if the mother is not identified).